laravel/docs/eloquent-relationships.md

 <a name="filtering-queries-via-intermediate-table-columns"></a>
 ### Filtering Queries Via Intermediate Table Columns

-You can also filter the results returned by `belongsToMany` relationship queries using the `wherePivot`, `wherePivotIn`, and `wherePivotNotIn` methods when defining the relationship:
+You can also filter the results returned by `belongsToMany` relationship queries using the `wherePivot`, `wherePivotIn`, `wherePivotNotIn`, `wherePivotNull` and `wherePivotNotNull` methods when defining the relationship:

     return $this->belongsToMany(Role::class)
                     ->wherePivot('approved', 1);